Set Current Location

 A classic example of Art Deco architectural design, this building ranks as an early 20th Century American masterpiece and has been considered an enduring symbol of Buffalo's genius and spirit since it was designed in 1929 by John J. Wade.
 Located in the center of downtown and overlooking Buffalo's main public square, the 32-story building boasts Native American-influenced tile details, friezes showing aspects of city life, and a top-floor observation tower with views of Lake Erie and the city.

-One of the oldest in the U.S. and in existence since 1875, this zoo displays more than 1,000 species of animals and 300 types of plants on its 23-acre Delaware Park site.
-Newer attractions include the lion and tiger habitats, and the gorilla rain forest exhibit.
+One of the oldest in the U.S. and in existence since 1875, the Buffalo Zoo displays more than 1,000 species of animals and 300 types of plants on its 23.5 acres (9 hectares) Delaware Park site.
+Newer attractions include the lion and tiger habitats and the gorilla rain forest exhibit.
 Favorites include the children's petting zoo, polar bears and the North American Bison.
 Food, a seasonal carousel and train rides are available.
 This is a great way to visit your favourite animals in their naturalistic habitats.
 Especially worth mentioning is their new and lush Rainforest Falls exhibit.